ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/commercial_packages/clearml.md

 name: ClearML Enterprise
 vendor: ClearML
 category: AI/ML
-description: ClearML (earlier known as Trains) automates and simplifies machine learning solutions for data science teams all over the world.
-It is designed as an end-to-end MLOps and LLMOps suite allowing you to focus on developing your ML code and automation, hence ensuring that the work is reproducible and scalable.
+description: ClearML Enterprise automates and simplifies machine learning solutions for data science teams.
+It is designed as an end-to-end MLOps and LLMOps suite with commercial support.
 product_url: https://clear.ml/enterprise
 works_on_arm: true
 release_date_on_arm: 2019/06/11